-The test for mineral reserves is the Mehlich 3 or AA 8.2 test, depending on soil fizziness.
+The standard test for mineral reserves is the Mehlich 3 or AA 8.2 test, depending on soil fizziness.
 These tests reveal the minerals in the soil that may be bio-available, as has been determined by field tests.
-For example, the we know the test for phosphorus works because when we apply phosphorus according to the test results, we get an increase in yield.
+For example, we know the test for phosphorus works because when we apply phosphorus according to the test results, we get an increase in yield.
 The Mehlich 3 test uses a mix of acids at pH 2.5 to remove phosphorus and cations from their exchange sites.
-However, with calcareous soil the test over estimates calcium and magnesium due to the presence of carbonates.
+However, with calcareous (fizzy) soil the test over estimates calcium and magnesium due to the presence of carbonates.
 The AA 8.2 is at present the only reliable test for calcareous soils.

 As the name implies, soil is saturated with water to just above its ability to hold it, and is left for 24 hours for the minerals to dissolve.
 The water is then vacuum extracted from the soil and analyzed for its mineral content.
 Only a small percentage of the soil mineral reserve will be present in the paste test.
 This is a very useful test for determining the presence of excess “salts” or dissolved minerals in the soil that could impede the growth of salt-sensitive plants.
 It is also very useful for determining whether minerals in the soil reserve are indeed readily available to the plant.
 It is another set of information that can help reveal what is going on in the soil.

 Soil tests are different from a mineral assay.
 A mineral assay is used to determine all the minerals in the soil, as if it were to be mined for minerals.
-Some minerals are bound up with extremely tight chemical bonds and the bonds are too strong for biological forces to break.
+Some minerals are bound up with extremely tight chemical bonds that even the extremely acidic reagent of the Mehlich 3 test cannot break.
 They don’t show up on a standard soil test but they may on an assay.
 These tightly bound minerals may be accessible to microbes under the right circumstances.
 After all, trees do grow in what appears to be solid rock.